10 Craziest Freak Accidents that Sidelined Pro Athletes

-Last year, Giants’ pitcher Jeremy Affeldt cut himself trying to separate frozen hamburgers, sidelining him temporarily.
-Here’s a new one for Affeldt: He’s headed back on the DL after he sprained a ligament in his knee while lifting his 4-year-old son last weekend.
-In March, Joba Chamberlain had a similar accident while jumping on a trampoline with his kid.
+A few years ago, Giants’ pitcher Jeremy Affeldt cut himself trying to separate frozen hamburgers, sidelining him temporarily.
+Two years ago, he headed back on the DL after he sprained a ligament in his knee while lifting his 4-year-old son last weekend.
+Remember when Joba Chamberlain had a similar accident while jumping on a trampoline with his kid?
 It left him with a severe ankle injury.
 But they’re not the first athletes to have freak accidents.
 Here’s a look back at 10 the funniest reasons that players have had to sit out some time:

 Cordova, while a member of the Orioles in 2002, headed to a tanning salon for a short touchup.
 However, the plan went awry when Cordova fell asleep inside the tanning bed and woke up fried.
 Doctors told him to play it safe and not be outdoors during the day when the sun could hurt his recovery, so he missed a game.
 Rickey Henderson could have counseled Cordova during those tough days – Henderson once sat out three games after getting frostbite from falling asleep on an icepack.

 In 2004, the slugger got hurt in one of the wussiest ways possible: He sneezed.
 But it was hard enough that Sosa sprained a ligament in his lower back.
 “I feel like I’m 95 years old right now,” he said.
 Before you hurt yourself from laughing too hard, consider that Kevin Mitchell once strained a muscle from vomiting.
 Watch your every move.